 The Evaluation Profession encourages you to develop critical skills in evaluation.
 Those skills contribute to shaping programs and policies that make a difference.
 By joining the Evaluation Profession, you will contribute to fostering accountability, transparency and continuous improvement.
 This ensures government initiatives deliver real and measurable impact.
 By expanding your network and learning from experts, you’ll position yourself to confidently:

-• design evaluation frameworks
+• design evaluations

 • measure program performance